-Washington, D.C. – Washington, D.C. – Congresswoman Barbara Comstock (R-VA) released the following statement after she voted for and the House passed H.R.
-5698, the Protect and Serve Act, legislation she co-sponsored and that will further protect law enforcement officers:
+Washington, D.C. – Congresswoman Barbara Comstock (R-VA) released the following statement after the House passed H.R.
+931, the Firefighter Cancer Registry Act, legislation which she cosponsored that will now go to the President for his signature:

 Washington, D.C. – Congresswoman Barbara Comstock (R-VA) released the following statement after H.R.
-5473, the Better Pain Management Through Better Data Act of 2018, legislation designed to reduce the use of opioids where possible and reduce the threat of addiction, was passed by the Health Subcommittee of the House Energy and Commerce Committee:
+5473, the Better Pain Management Through Better Data Act of 2018, legislation designed to reduce the use of opioids where possible and reduce the threat of addiction, was passed by the House of Representatives: